 To ensure that we covered all the uses and applications we developed four metrics — ease of use, customization, display, and sound — that span all aspects of alarm clock functionality.
 Below is a detailed look at each metric, which clocks performed well in the underlying assessments, and why.

 The ease of use metric assesses how easy and/or intuitive it is to set the time, the alarm(s), what the power source is and whether it has a redundant source such as a battery, and if the clock has a phone charger and/or nightlight.
 Few models have all of these features, nor do we expect all customers to want all these features on one clock.
 However, if you are looking for a fully loaded machine the Jall Wake Up Sunrise is a great option as it checks every box in the ease of use metric except set-up, which is fairly involved.

-If you want a super easy to set-up alarm clock, take a look at the Travelwey alarm clocks and the RCA RCD30A as all proved to be intuitive and quick to program.
+If you want an alarm clock that is super easy to set-up, take a look at the Travelwey alarm clocks and the RCA RCD30A as all proved to be intuitive and quick to program.
 Several clocks have redundant battery/outlet power sources but few of these clocks will remain fully functional when running on batteries alone.
-One model that will maintain its full suit of features when unplugged is the Travelwey Digital.
+One model that will maintain its full suite of features when unplugged is the Travelwey Digital.
 Alternatively, the Travelwey Digital Travel runs on batteries alone.

 As for phone charging and nightlights, the Jall Wake Up Sunrise has both features.
 The Travelwey Digital has a nightlight only while the DreamSky provides users with two USB ports for charging electronics and powering the clock.